 According to the latest ranking by CareerCast.com, the best four jobs of 2014 are: 1.
 Mathematician.
 2. Tenured professor.
 3. Statistician.
 4. Actuary.
 (The worst was lumberjack.)

-The American Mathematical Society has recognized the Williams College Mathematics Department as the 2014 Exemplary Mathematics Program, as announced and described in the May Notices..
-Also see the College press release and our own story.
+The American Mathematical Society has recognized the Williams College Department of Mathematics and Statistics as the 2014 Exemplary Program, as announced and described in the May Notices.
+Also see the College press release, the Williams Record, and our own story.

 Recent Williams Mathematics Professor Edward B. Burger was inaugurated as President of Southwestern University on March 25, 2014 (preceded by Prof. Morgan’s Soap Bubble Geometry Contest).
 Watch Burger’s address, read the transcript, or watch the entire installation ceremony.
 See interview of “The Jovial College President” in the Georgetown Sun.
 Burger received an honorary degree from Williams at Commencement June

 Mathematics has got to be the most interesting of all subjects.
 As I was telling the wonderful math faculty at Berkshire Community College, even arithmetic is fascinating.
 Addition and multiplication are commutative: 4+7=7+4 and 4×7=7×4.
 I recall MIT Professor Michael Artin saying: When I ask my kids what’s 4×7, they answer “28.”
 7×4?
 “28.”

 Annual π Day Missive from Nick Yates ’06 Once again, Pi Day has arrived!
 As you probably know, pi (π) is a mathematical constant found in circles and throughout mathematics!
 Since pi’s decimal expansion starts off 3.14…, and today’s date is 3/14, we celebrate pi and all things mathematical on this day! <> 3.141592653589793238462643383279…, to